Fields of Gold

 "Fields of Gold" is a song written and performed by English musician Sting.
 It first appeared on his fourth studio album, Ten Summoner's Tales (1993).
-The song was released as a single on 7 June 1993, reaching No. 16 on the UK Singles Chart and No. 23 on the US Billboard Hot 100.
+The song, co-produced by Sting with Hugh Padgham, was released as a single on 7 June 1993 by A&M Records, reaching No. 16 on the UK Singles Chart and No. 23 on the US Billboard Hot 100.
 The song also reached No. 2 in Canada and No. 6 in Iceland.
 In 1994, it was awarded one of BMI's Pop Songs Awards.
+The accompanying music video for the song was directed by Kevin Godley, featuring Sting as a gold silhouette.

 Background

-"Fields of Gold" and all the other tracks on the album were recorded at Lake House, Wiltshire, mixed at The Townhouse Studio, London, England and mastered at Masterdisk, New York City.
-The harmonica solo is played by Brendan Power, and the Northumbrian smallpipes are played by Kathryn Tickell.
-The music video was directed by Kevin Godley.
-The cover of the single was photographed at Wardour Old Castle in Wiltshire, as was the cover for the album Ten Summoner's Tales.
+"Fields of Gold" and all the other tracks on the album were recorded at Lake House in Wiltshire, mixed at The Townhouse Studio, London, England and mastered at Masterdisk, New York City.
+The harmonica solo is played by Brendan Power, and the Northumbrian smallpipes are played by Kathryn Tickell at the end of verses one and three.

+Hugh Padgham, who co-produced the song, recalled that he placed particular attention on keeping the guitar part, including which strings to use for the chord voicings and simplifying the arrangement by discarding guitar tracks.

+The cover of the single was photographed by Kevin Westenberg.
 In Lyrics By Sting, the singer described the view from his 16th-century Wiltshire manor house: